-EarlyEd offers school holiday groups for all members of the family.
+EarlyEd offers a variety of school holiday programs for all members of the family.
+School holiday programs include groups and intensive individualised sessions for school aged children.
 Our holiday activities provide opportunities for families to all be involved in intervention and have some fun together.
 The whole family can develop skills that will enable them to play/practice together with their child with disability at home.

 Hand Skills Group